tsekeres/ASSIGNMENT-Tamagotchi/README.md

 ## General Requirements
 Your code should be:
 * Error free
-* Bootstrap free
-* Amazingly styled - yay SASS!!!!
+* Amazingly styled
 * Made up of re-useable functions
 * Clean

 ## Specific Requirements
 Your website should be divided into quadrants.
 Each quadrant should have a different background color and represents a different activity that you can perform.
 The four activities are: eat, sleep, play, and fight.
-Each of these activities should be a component with a corresponding `scss` file.
+Each of these activities should be a component with a corresponding `css` file.
 Find out more about each component below.

 ### Eat
 The Eat component should appear in the upper left quadrant.
 It should have a private variable called `full`.
 This variable should be set to 100 on page load.
 This module should have 2 buttons.
 One should be a healthy food that adds 10 to `full` when pressed.
 The other button should be an unhealthy food that subtracts 3 from `full` when pushed.